 - It supports part of the wall at the opening.

 The lower structure of a window or door opening is called a sill.

 The sills are modern building components constructed in stone slabs such as kota, kadapa or ceramic tiles.

 The portion of the cob is sometimes well kept flat.

 Functions of Sill:

-It also provides protection to the wall below the window.
+- It provides protection to the wall below the window.

 Nowadays, it is usually made in reinforced cement concrete in a framed structure.

-It is part of a low height wall built along the edge of the roof or a low height wall built along the edge of the roof.
+Parapet is a part of a low height wall built along the edge of the roof.

-It is built in brick masonry and well plaster.
+It is built with brick masonry then applied with plaster.